lostintime/node-typematcher/README.md

 TypeMatcher library contains 2 main components:

   * type matchers - functions to check value matches a type
-  * matching dsl - constructs to match required type for given input
+  * matching dsl - constructs to map a type A to B using type matchers to refine

-`TypeMatcher` is an alias for a function returning `true` if its argument type matches:
+`TypeMatcher` is a type alias for a function returning `true` if its argument type matches:

 ```typescript
 type TypeMatcher<T> = (val: any) => val is T